 Ghana (my wife and son went there in the summer of 2005; my children, their families, and I went for my wife’s memorial ceremonies in 2010; mostly recently I visited there in 2013 and 2016), where we have a house in Koforidua, my wife‘s hometown.

 MY PRESENT [See also my CV/resume and/or my short narrative biography]

 I worked at Towson University (2016 Strategic Plan and its Guiding Principles), in Towson, Maryland, just north of Baltimore, (more Baltimore news, info) 1989-2015.

 I retired from Towson University as of January 1, 2016.

-Teaching I am a tenured professor in the Mathematics Department.
-I have taught History of Mathematics [course page], as well as methodology and content courses for teachers.
+Teaching I am a professor emeritus of the Mathematics Department.
+I taught History of Mathematics [course page], as well as methodology and content courses for teachers.
 I developed and taught Senior Seminar in Mathematics Education [course page] and a graduate course on Cultural and Philosophical Background of Mathematics [course page].
 I taught this course for Towson’s program in Shanghai, China, in Summer 2009.
 Also, I have supervised student teachers.
 After working as an administrator in the Graduate College for more than a decade, I returned to teaching in Fall 2012